 Rule 3: Pay Attention to Details

-Make sure that you read all the rules carefully before you apply for a scholarship, and be certain that your essays and other application materials address what is being asked.
-It's a waste of your time to apply to scholarships if you are going to end up being disqualified because you didn't follow the instructions.
+Make sure you read all the rules carefully before you apply for a scholarship, and be certain that your essays and other application materials address what is being asked.
+It's a waste of time to apply to scholarships if you're going to end up disqualified simply because you failed to follow the instructions.

-Similarly, make sure you stay on top of important deadlines.
-Don't miss out on a great scholarship because you've missed the due date!
+Similarly, make sure to stay on top of important deadlines.
+You don't want to miss out on a great scholarship because you accidentally missed a due date!

 Rule 4: Do Your Own Research

 Keep in mind that this list is just a starting point.
 There are many more scholarships available to younger students, and there very well might be some that are more suited to your talents and interests.
 Don't be afraid to do some Google searches to see whether there are any scholarships out there that correspond to one of your unique traits.

 Remember, the more obscure a scholarship is, the better your chance of winning it will be!

 To start, let's take a look at scholarships that require students to write and submit essays as part of their applications.